pefreeman/36-290/PROJECT_DATASETS/README.md

 5 Jul 2018: BUZZARD and SAT_ALIGN added.
 STAR_LRG_SEPARATION added from EXAMPLE_DATASETS.

 6 Aug 2018: Added EMLINE_MASS.
 This completes the set of four project datasets.

+16 Jul 2019: Moved the project datasets to the EXAMPLES directory.
+Four new project datasets will be placed here in the near future.